thesilvercraft/SilverAudioPlayer/README.md

 - Where do I report bugs?
   - Here on github, or anywhere else you can find me on social media
 - Do you plan to add support for x platform/ui framework/file format?
   - Maybe, well it all depends.
-I WILL NOT PROVIDE ANY KIND OF SUPPORT TO ANY PLATFORM MADE BY APPLE INC. (I don't plan on supporting a stupid company) You may contribute support for any platform/ui framework/file format and those contributions will most likely be accepted and gladly appreciated.